 - 1. The UPS is composed of mains input (main and bypass), rectifier/PFC, charger, inverter, bypass, battery, and output. - 2.
-When the mains is normal, the rectifier and inverter work together to supply the loads and charge the battery. - 3.
-When the mains is outside the UPS input supply tolerance levels, - i) The rectifier/PFC circuit boosts the battery voltage and supplies it to the inverter. - ii) The inverter then converts it into pure sine wave AC power and supplies the AC power to the load.
+When the mains is normal, the rectifier and inverter work together to supply the loads and charge the battery.

+3. When the mains is abnormal:

+- i.
+The rectifier/PFC circuit boosts the battery voltage and supplies it to the inverter. - ii.
+The inverter then converts it into pure sine wave AC power and supplies the AC power to the load.
 If the battery voltage drops to End of Discharge (EOD) voltage and the mains is still not recovered, the UPS will shut down (if the system uses split bypass configuration and the bypass is normal, the system will be transferred to bypass).
-The battery EOD voltage is preset.
+The battery EOD voltage is preset. - iii.
 The battery maintains the UPS operation until the battery voltage is reduced to EOD voltage and the UPS shuts down, this time is called 'Backup Time'.
-The length of backup time depends on the battery capacity and the loads.

-4. After the input mains returns within tolerance levels, the UPS automatically transfers from Battery mode to Normal mode, and the rectifier and inverter work together to supply the loads and charge the battery.
+The length of backup time depends on the battery capacity and the loads. - 4.
+After the mains returns to normal state, the UPS automatically transfers from Battery mode to Normal mode, and the rectifier and inverter work together to supply the loads and charge the battery.

-1.2.3 Bypass
+1.2.2.
+Bypass

 The loads can be supplied by the inverter or the bypass through the intelligent control of the 'Bypass Automatic Switch' (as shown in Figure 1-1).
 In normal circumstances, the loads are supplied by the inverter, in which case the automatic inverter switch is closed at inverter side.
-In the event of overload (the overload delay time expires) or inverter failure, the automatic inverter switch is opened, and the 'Bypass Automatic Switch' module automatically transfers the loads to the bypass.
+In the event of overload (the overload delay time expires) or inverter failure, the automatic inverter switch is opened, and the 'Bypass Automatic Switch 'module automatically transfers the loads to the bypass.